Vic-bit/portfolio/README.md

 # Portfolio

 I'm a mechatronics engineer passionate about artificial intelligence.
-I'm doing my postgraduate studies in artificial intelligence and this is my portfolio with various projects that I have carried out.
+I'm doing my postgraduate degree in artificial intelligence and this is my portfolio with various projects that I have carried out.
 I have ordered them descending in time.

 ## Sentimental analysis with natural language processing
-Te proyect is in the folder called "Desafio 5": https://github.com/Vic-bit/NLP-Desafios
+The project is in the folder called "Desafio 5": https://github.com/Vic-bit/NLP-Desafios

 **Highlights**